apayne/supervision-scripts/doc/SETUP.md

 You can check your new settings after you run your `use-whatever` script by running `check-settings` in the same directory.

 Because logging is framework and system dependent, it is disabled by default, with the default logging script pointing to `/bin/true`.
-You will need to go into the `/etc/sv/.log` directory and remove the symlink named `run`, and then redefine it to point to one of the logging scripts in that directory.  *This will become the default logging service system-wide, and requires that you have the appropriate logging service already installed.*
+You will need to go into the `/etc/sv/.log` directory and remove the symlink named `run`, and then redefine it to point to one of the logging scripts in that directory.  *This will become the default logging service system-wide, and requires that you have the appropriate logging service already installed.*  Alternatively, you can choose to use the autolog function, although this feature is experimental.

 That's it!
 The definitions are ready to use.